-All the essays are cumulative: the timed writings ask you to synthesize the conversation about specific issues that inform the conversation that generates your research and writing for each topic; the short writing assignments compile information and rehearse ideas for the longer research essays.
-Thus, together these essays afford you ample opportunity to continue to explore the writing process, as you did in English 1A, and to refine your strategies for both invention and revision.
+All the essays are cumulative: the timed writings ask you to synthesize other authors' arguments about specific issues that inform the conversation you will engage in your research and writing for each topic; the short writing assignments compile information and rehearse ideas for the longer research essays.
+Thus, these essays are sequenced afford you ample opportunity to continue to explore the writing process, as you did in English 1A, and to refine your strategies for both invention and revision.